How to Get a Loan With No Credit Check—And What to Watch Out For

 Consider a loan for $10,000 with a loan term of 5 years.
 Even at a high interest rate of 36%, your monthly payment will be $361.33 and the total cost will be $21,679.78.
 If the rate was 300%, which isn’t unusual for predatory loans, you’ll have to pay $2,500 a month, and a total of $150,000.

 Most payday loans mask this reality by coming short-term loans and lower loan amounts, so you won’t pay as much on that loan.
 But most payday loan borrowers end up repeatedly borrowing payday loans, increasing their overall costs substantially.

 You can use our personal loan calculator to see what a potential installment loan would cost you.

 Where to find personal loans with no credit history

 Finding a personal loan if you don’t have a credit history will be difficult, but these are some of the options we’ve identified.
 Note that these lenders may still check your credit score.

 Upstart is another good option for borrowers who may be concerned about their credit, as the company’s website notes that they “accept applicants with insufficient credit history to produce a FICO score.”
-They offer competitive rates, a large range of loan amounts, and funding as soon as the next day.
+They offer competitive rates, a large range of loan amounts, and funding in as fast as one business day.3

 - Credit score category: Fair, bad